 - 2. Identity of Individual Customers: Identity of all the prospective customers shall be established with all reasonable efforts.
-Before establishing any banking relationship with the client, MFBs shall inter alia obtain, verify and record the following on KYC/CDD form or account opening form; - a) Full name as per identity document; - b) Computerized National Identity Card (CNIC)/Passport/National Identity Card for Overseas Pakistanis (NICOP)/Pakistan Origin Card (POC)/Alien Registration Card (ARC) number or where the customer is not a natural person, the registration/incorporation number or business registration number (as applicable); - c) Existing residential address, registered or business address (as necessary), contact telephone number(s) and e-mail (as applicable); - d) Date of birth, incorporation or registration (as applicable); - e) Nationality or place of birth, incorporation or registration (as applicable); - f) Nature of business, geographies involved and expected type of counter-parties (as applicable); - g) Purpose of account; - h) Type of account; - i) Source of earnings;
+Before establishing any banking relationship with the client, MFBs shall inter alia obtain, biometric verification and record the following on KYC/CDD form or account opening form and relevant Information Technology (IT) systems; - a) Full name as per identity document; - b) Identity document number or where the customer is not a natural person, the registration/incorporation number or business registration number (as applicable); - c) Existing residential address, registered or business address (as necessary), contact telephone number(s) and e-mail (as applicable); - d) Date of birth, incorporation or registration (as applicable); - e) Nationality or place of birth, incorporation or registration (as applicable); - f) Nature of business, geographies involved and expected type of counter-parties (as applicable);

+- g) Purpose of account;

+- h) Type of account;

+- i) Source of earnings;

-- j) Expected monthly credit turnover (amount and No. of transactions); and - k) Normal or expected modes of transactions.
+- j) Expected monthly credit turnover (amount and No. of transactions); and

+- k) Normal or expected modes of transactions.

-In case of a salaried person, MFBs shall obtain copy of his/her service card, or any other acceptable evidence of service in addition to the attested copy of CNIC/relevant identity document.
+In case of a salaried person, MFBs shall obtain copy of his/her service card, or any other acceptable evidence of service in addition to the attested copy of relevant identity document.